 Viewers are often able to subscribe to your channel when you stream on streaming platforms.
 Over time, you may have regular viewers hopping into your stream, allowing you to build a community.
 By creating a community, you can boost brand awareness, promote loyalty, and increase your following.

-Ensure continuing engagement
+Ensure repeat engagement

 Live streaming makes it easy to show off your genuine personality.
 Authentically interacting with your audience can help improve engagement and viewership with later streams.
 Viewers may also tune in more often as you provide more value.